Case Study: Galaxy Connect | The USS Midway Museum

 the software, but it dramatically shortens the learning curve,” says Charlie, Manager

-of Application Administrators.
+of Applications Administrators.
 “Ben was able to get up to speed on existing and new

 functionality so much faster than if I had trained him.”

-Jarrid Vaughn, Director of Visitor Experience and FUN at Cincinnati Zoo, on-boarded Aaron McClay, a new system administrator, using the Galaxy Certification Program.
+Jarrid Vaughn, Sr. Manager of Visitor Experience & FUN at Cincinnati Zoo, on-boarded Aaron McClay, a new system administrator, using the Galaxy Certification Program.
 “It definitely made bringing someone on board from the outside, with no experience, a lot easier,” says Jarrid.
 “After completion of his training, Aaron was able to dive right in and begin working on his own to complete tasks and assist users throughout the Zoo.”

 While Brianne Quackenbush was not new to Wildlife Conservation Society, she was